FocusMediaGroup/BookedScheduler/doc/API.md

-# FMG Scheduler API Documentation
+# Hospitality Signage Platform API Documentation

 A dynamically generated API documentation Page can be found by opening `<booked-url>/Web/Services/index.php` (API has to be enabled in config)